Madhur Anand: Scientific career

-Anand completed her PhD in theoretical ecology at Western University in 1997 and conducts research on ecological change and sustainability science.
-She was a postdoctoral fellow at the University of Trieste, the Hebrew University of Jerusalem, Utrecht University and the University of New Mexico.
-She has been a visiting professor at McGill University and Princeton University.
-Her research topics include coupled human-environment systems and forest and forest-grassland mosaic ecosystems, with a particular focus on how sources of stress and disturbance, such as agriculture and climate change, affect these ecosystems across different spatial and temporal scales.
-She uses mathematical and simulation modelling, statistical tools, dendrochronology, and other observational methods.
-She is a full professor in the School of Environmental Sciences at the University of Guelph, where she has led the Global Ecological Change and Sustainability lab as a researcher for over 25 years.
-She has co-authored over 190 peer-reviewed scientific publications.
+Anand completed her PhD in theoretical ecology at Western University in 1997.
+Her research focuses on ecological change and sustainability science, with particular attention to coupled human–environment systems and forest and forest–grassland mosaic ecosystems.
+She examines how sources of stress and disturbance, including agriculture and climate change, influence these systems across spatial and temporal scales.
+Her work incorporates mathematical and simulation modelling, statistical analysis, dendrochronology, and other observational methods.

+Following her doctoral studies, Anand held postdoctoral fellowships at the University of Trieste, the Hebrew University of Jerusalem, Utrecht University and the University of New Mexico.
+She later served as a visiting professor at McGill University and Princeton University.

+Anand is a full professor in the School of Environmental Sciences at the University of Guelph, where she has led the Global Ecological Change and Sustainability lab as a researcher for over 25 years.
+Over the course of her career, she has co-authored more than 190 peer-reviewed scientific publications.

-Anand has received numerous awards for her research, including two Canada Research Chairs (the Canada Research Chair in Global Ecological Change at the University of Guelph and the Canada Research Chair in Biocomplexity of the Environment at Laurentian University), the Ontario Premier's Research Excellence Award in Science and Technology, and the Ontario Distinguished Researcher Award from the Ontario Innovation Trust.
-As an expert in her field, Anand has dedicated herself to advancing public awareness surrounding the critical issues of biodiversity decline and the climate crisis.
-Her contributions extend across various public talks, national and international print media, radio, and television interviews.
-She has been recognized by her communities with several career awards, including the YWCA Three Rivers Woman of Distinction, Indo-Canada Chamber of Commerce Female Professional of the Year, City of Guelph Top 40 Under 40, the Western University Young Alumni Award of Merit, and induction into the Thomas A. Blakelock Hall of Fame.
+She has held two Canada Research Chairs: the Canada Research Chair in Global Ecological Change at the University of Guelph and the Canada Research Chair in Biocomplexity of the Environment at Laurentian University.
+She has received the Ontario Premier's Research Excellence Award in Science and Technology, and the Ontario Distinguished Researcher Award from the Ontario Innovation Trust.
+Anand has received the YWCA Three Rivers Woman of Distinction, Indo-Canada Chamber of Commerce Female Professional of the Year, City of Guelph Top 40 Under 40, the Western University Young Alumni Award of Merit, and induction into the Thomas A. Blakelock Hall of Fame.